Altinn/altinn-studio-docs/content/app/development/ux/components/Summary2/_index.en.md

 }
 ```

-my Summary2 configuration would look like this:
+your Summary2 configuration would look like this:

 ```json{hl_lines="6-"}
 {